How to sex ducks & ducklings: male vs female

 Table of contents:

-Knowing the sex of a duck is a very important consideration for anyone considering raising ducklings or adopting mature ducks.
-That’s because mixed-sex flocks can be much more difficult to manage, leading to more fights, over-mating and other problems.
+Knowing he sex of a duck is a very important factor for anyone considering raising ducklings or adopting mature ducks.
+That’s because mixed-sex flocks can be much more difficult to manage, leading to more fights, over-mating, injuries, and other problems.

 (See: Should you get male or female ducks or both?)